Harvey: Too poor to flee the hurricane

 Alongside, a small sailing yacht is beneath the water.

 The yacht, Robert explains, becomes his domestic.
 He turned inside when the typhoon swept over, smashing the hull.
-At the height of the most effective hurricane in Texas because in 1961, with winds blowing at 130mph (215km/h), he had to get out and scramble into his car, which he had parked in the back of a truck for shelter.
+At the height of the most effective hurricane in Texas in 1961, with winds blowing at 130mph (215km/h), he had to get out and scramble into his car, which he had parked in the back of a truck for shelter.

 Even then, he did not experience safe as he says; the automobile changed into lifted off the floor by the high winds; however, it labored.

-What became it like?
+What was it like?
 “Rough,” he laughs.

-“I realize I’m crazy,” he says with a grin.
+Media captions BBC’s James Cook is in Rockport, which bore the brunt of the hurricane.”
+I realize I’m crazy,” he says with a grin.
 “It changed into supposed to be a class two, maybe a category 3, but it did not flip out that way.
 It changed into clearly ridiculous.
 Ferocious.”

 As we’re chatting, Robert’s friend, Craig Hack, fifty-six, seems.
 He, too, rode out the hurricane on a small sailing yacht.